 Refectory Restaurant, 40 Years

-What: The Refectory has been an iconic restaurant Columbus and is, let’s be honest, the fanciest place we have to grab a bite to eat.
-This old church turned award winning French restaurant has seen many special occasions throughout the years.
+What: The Refectory has been an iconic restaurant Columbus for many years and is, let’s be honest, possibly the fanciest place we have to grab a bite to eat.
+This old church turned award-winning French restaurant has seen many special occasions throughout the years.

 When: Opened in 1981